myklst/terraform-provider-st-domain-management/README.md

 Local Installation
 ------------------

-1. Run make file `make install-local-domain-management` to install the provider under ~/.terraform.d/plugins.
+1. Run make file `make install-local-st-domain-management` to install the provider under ~/.terraform.d/plugins.

 2. The provider source should be change to the path that configured in the *Makefile*: